 11. Do you know how your partner spends his or her leisure time?

 12. Do you know what is your partner's favorite holiday?

-If you answered "no" to more than a few of these marriage questions, your knowledge of your partner is deficient and you are advised to improve your relationship building skills if you are to build a passionate marriage.
+If you answered 'no' to more than a few of these questions, your knowledge of your partner is deficient and you are advised to improve your relationship building skills if you are to build a passionate marriage or passionate committed relationship.

-You can easily improve your marriage by investing more time and effort into getting the inside scoop about your husband or wife and at the same time discover new ways on how to fix a broken marriage that lacks excitement and warmth.
+You can easily improve your marriage or committed relationship by investing more time and effort into getting the inside scoop about your partner.
+At the same time you need to discover new ways to fix a broken marriage or committed relationship that lacks excitement and warmth.

-When you and your partner have finished this survey of marriage questions, exchange them and take turns discussing and asking questions about each item.
-This is an opportunity to get to "know" each other better and build a passionate marriage.
+When you and your partner have finished this survey of marriage or committed relationship questions, exchange them and take turns discussing and asking questions about each item.
+This is an opportunity to get to 'know' each other better and build a passionate marriage or committed relationship.

 Take turns asking each other questions about yourself as a way to teach your partner more details about what is important to you.
-When he or she answers, and in your mind it is incorrect or incomplete, just add the details that are important.
+When he or she answers incorrectly or gives an incomplete answer, just add the details that are important.
 For example, ask your partner, "What is my favorite movie and why?" or "How come I am no longer friends with Bob?"

-These bonus marriage questions are a good opportunity for both of you to learn about each other and to learn what is important to each of you regarding what you want your partner to know.
+These bonus marriage or committed relationship questions are a good opportunity for both of you to learn about each other and in addition to learn what is important to each of you regarding what you want your partner to know.